 What Is the Best App to Catalog Your Books?

 If you are a frequent smartphone user for your daily activities, you may wonder which is the best app for cataloging books.

 While some apps are really appreciated by their users, our own research found that most of them lack certain features.
-Whether it’s the fact that some are only available on Android while others only on iOS or the fact that they are not user-friendly or even the lack of additional features on top of cataloging books, most apps have left us wishing for more.
+Whether it’s the fact that some are only available on Android while others are only on iOS or the fact that they are not user-friendly or even the lack of additional features on top of cataloging books, most apps have left us wishing for more.

 If you’re really serious about your reading, I suggest you try Basmo, the reader-friendly app that was custom-made for readers, which aims to improve their reading experience and help motivate them to remain faithful to their reading targets.
 It works just as well on iOS and Android and is the best choice for readers of any level.

 Basmo allows users to make book collections and keep track of what books they’ve read.

 Check out this simple 3-step process to see how easy it is to catalog books with Basmo: